 Before we begin any deposition, our experts sit down with the client attorney to discuss important facts relevant to our investigation.
 We also discuss other important facts in the case that we should be aware of (like other expert deposition testimony).

 Most importantly, we discuss anticipated direct examination questions by the deposing lawyer.
 Based on our experience deposition preparation meetings are crucial and last anywhere from two to six hours.

 When it comes to testifying, the forensic expert and client attorney spend as much time as necessary to prepare.
 We review our investigation results and work product before leaving our offices.
 When we prepare to testify, we draft a list of questions for the attorney to ask us on direct.

 This saves time and helps the client attorney better understand how to establish a record of our forensic investigation.
 Most importantly we anticipate cross and determine, together, how to answer possible questions.
 Anticipating cross is one of the most important activities when preparing for trial.

 When under oath, as expert witnesses, we speak accurately and truthfully.
 Much like a deposition, courtroom testimony can be an intense experience for an expert.
 At Video Forensic Expert, we understand the purpose of direct and cross examination.

 We understand that an attorney will never ask a question that they don’t know the answer to.
 Testimony is based on educating the Tier of Fact of our investigation conclusions in easy to understand language.
-Our lead expert, Edward Primeau, has 35 years experience working with some of the greatest trial lawyers in the world.
+Our lead expert, Edward Primeau, has over 35 years of experience working with some of the greatest trial lawyers in the world.
 This experience has strengthened Primeau Forensics’ expert witness performance in court.